AlgoBuild/todo/README.md

 ## Features

 - ✅ User authentication (login/signup)
-- ✅ Add tasks for today or tomorrow
+- ✅ Add tasks for today and/or any future day
 - ✅ Check off completed tasks
 - ✅ Drag and drop to reorder tasks within each day
 - ✅ Date-based task organization with visual headers